cywcarrie/vite-milkproject/README.md

 - Created the project using Vue.js and Vite, optimizing build processes for improved performance and responsiveness.
 - Integrated Vue Router and axios, enhancing route management and streamlining API requests, which led to a more intuitive user navigation experience.
-- Refactored logic with the Composition API, enhancing code maintainability and readability.
+- Refactored component logic with the Composition API, enhancing code maintainability and readability.
 - Configured ESLint to adhere to Standard specifications, ensuring robust code quality and maintainability throughout the project lifecycle.
 - Utilized Pinia for state management, facilitating efficient data operations and promoting seamless communication among components.
 - Employed Bootstrap 5 and SCSS to design a responsive interface that significantly improved user experience, based on user feedback and testing insights.